Emergency kit supplies to include

 Jug of water, first aid kit, flashlight, umbrella and other emergency kit supplies upacked on the street next to a car tire.

-A disaster or emergency could leave you without power and or help for several days, so it is best to be prepared with an emergency kit.
+A disaster or emergency could leave you without power and/or help for several days, so take the steps to be prepared with an emergency kit.

-And what you need in your emergency kit will depend on if it's for your home, car, boat or RV, what kind of disaster you could be facing as well as whether your family has a pet.
+What you need in your emergency kit will depend on if it's for your home, car, boat or RV, what kind of disaster you could be facing as well as whether your family has a pet.
+You can use a storage bin, large backpack or duffel bag to store your items so that you can easily grab or move them.

 Home emergency kit